SSPIIT/Tri-umph_Myntra_Hackerramp/README.md

 Tri-umph_Myntra_Hackerramp- Swara,Shreya & Siddhi
 All the codes used in video can be found here!

+1. The Sketchboard ✨- Swara

+Includes HTML, CSS, JS codes for:

+    The Sketchboard feature which is coded using HTML Canvas Helps users to

-1. Object Detection with Images (Sketches and Photos of People Wearing) 🖼️👗-Shreya
+2. Object Detection with Images (Sketches and Photos of People Wearing) 🖼️👗-Shreya

 This repository contains code and models for detecting objects in images, focusing on two types of input: